FasTrak: Tag types

+A FasTrak CAV tag was also made available to those with a Clean Air Vehicle (CAV) decal for applicable toll discounts.
+When the federal law authorizing the decal program expired on September 30, 2025, existing CAV tags automatically converted to function like Flex tags.

 Some toll roads allow carpoolers to avoid tolls by placing their standard tag in a mylar bag to block the radio signals, others require a FasTrak Flex transponder.

 Service center operations

 All Bay Area toll facilities use a centralized billing and customer service system operated by the Bay Area Toll Authority (BATA).

 Transportation Corridor Agencies, operator of the Orange County toll roads, also operates the billing and customer service system for the San Bernardino County high-occupancy toll lanes.

 Although the 91 Express Lanes is operated by both the Orange County Transportation Authority and the Riverside County Transportation Commission, that facility uses a centralized billing and customer service system operated by the former.

 All other Southern California agencies maintain separate billing and customer service systems.

 Some agencies "sell" (charge the initial prepaid toll deposit) transponders in a retail setting, such as Costco stores.
 Customers must still register their transponders with the issuing agency.